samadhicsec/threatware-docs/docs/source/tryit.md

 When managing threat models it is incredible useful to have a constant identifer for a threat model.
 Often the threat model name is used for this purpose, but generally speaking that might not remain constant and is harder to work with than a more compact ID.  threatware can be used to help create this identifier and keep a record of all the created identifiers in a git repo, alongside the name and status of the threat model.

-In the tutorial threat model, click on the `manage.create` link at the top in the TUTORIAL 3 line.
+In your copy of the tutorial threat model, click on the `manage.create` link at the top in the TUTORIAL 3 line.
 This should return a message saying the ID `SAI.TMD.1` has been created.
 You can now update the `Threat Model ID` row in the "Details" table with this new ID value (confusingly there are 2 tables called "Details" in the threat model, one at the top and one under Components, for the purpose of these tutorials we are referring to the one at the top of the threat model).

 threatware also let's you retrieve information about a threat model using its ID.
-In the tutorial threat model, click on the link `manage.indexdata` at the top in the TUTORIAL 3 line.
+In your copy of the tutorial threat model, click on the link `manage.indexdata` at the top in the TUTORIAL 3 line.

 But this fails!
 That is because making state changing `manage.*` requests to threatware does nothing but create a branch in the git repo, yet `manage.*` commands that read data only read from the `approved` branch.
 So although we created a new ID, it's not 'official' until the `create` branch (where the created ID was written) is merged onto the `approved` branch.
 Let's do that now: